Flat Baroque and Berserk: History

-The album also features "Another Day", a song of regret for lost love.
-The lyrics are written from the point of view of a man looking back with regret upon a missed chance that might have led him to a love he has searched for.
-The song was covered as a duet by Kate Bush and Peter Gabriel in her 1979 television special, and later by This Mortal Coil on their 1984 album It'll End in Tears.
-The cover by Bush led to collaboration with Harper in 1980; he singing backing vocals on her song "Breathing" and she duetting on the track "You" on Harper's album The Unknown Soldier.
+Following the murder of George Floyd by police officer Derek Chauvin in May 2020, Harper wrote a blog post breaking down the inspiration for "I Hate the White Man" and why he believes the song remains relevant.

 "How Does it Feel" is used in the closing scene of episode 3 of the third season of The Handmaid's Tale.

+The album also features "Another Day", a song expressing regret for lost love.
+The lyrics are written from the point of view of a man looking back with sorrow upon a missed chance that might have led him to the love he has searched for.
+The song was covered as a duet by Kate Bush and Peter Gabriel in her 1979 television special, and by This Mortal Coil on their 1984 album It'll End in Tears.
+Kate Bush's cover led to two collaborations between the two artists in 1980: Harper provided backing vocals on Bush's song "Breathing", and they performed a duet on the track 'You' from Harper's The Unknown Soldier album.

 A studio conversation with Tony Visconti is heard before "Tom Tiddler's Ground", on which he plays recorder.

-The album closes with one of Harper's most rock-based tracks, "Hell's Angels", on which backing is provided by progressive rock band The Nice and features the unusual combination of acoustic guitar played through a wah-wah pedal.
+The album closes with one of Harper's most rock-based tracks, "Hell's Angels", on which backing is provided by progressive rock band The Nice (with Keith Emerson on keyboards.
+Notably, the song features an unusual combination of acoustic guitar played through a wah-wah pedal.

 Two of the album's tracks "I Hate the White Man" ("Den hvite mann") and "Don't You Grieve" ("Kjære ikke gråt") were later covered by Norwegian singer Finn Kalvik whom Harper had met and performed with in Oslo in 1970.
-Following the murder of George Floyd by police officer Derek Chauvin in May 2020, Harper wrote a blog post breaking down the inspiration for "I Hate the White Man" and why he believes the song remains revenant.